 Worried about having to find a ride for oral surgery or another major procedure?
 A quick bus ride on Bus 325 or 353 from Queen Street will bring you right to our front door!
 If you are driving to our dental clinic on Grange Road you will be able to find parks available in our car park located on-site.

-Make us your first choice in cosmetic dental surgery, today!
+Make us your first choice cosmetic dentist!
 Call us at (07) 3356 0166 or contact us and one of our friendly staff members will happily set an appointment for you or answer any questions you may have.

 He always goes above and beyond to make sure his clients are happy

 “I followed Dr Jeremy Lam from his previous practice even though I live on the other side of the city.
 He always goes above and beyond to make sure his clients are happy and feel well looked after and his customer service is second to none.
 The practice staff are incredibly helpful and cheerful.
 I can’t recommend Grange Family Dental highly enough.”

 I would highly recommend his practice to anyone looking for a dentist

 “I’ve been a patient of Dr Jeremy Lam’s for many years and have appreciated the great service he has provided year in, year out.
 His meticulous approach to his trade and his patient care is second to none.
 His positive outlook reflects in the great team working with him who are always helpful and attentive.
 I would highly recommend his practice to anyone looking for a dentist.”